zangrand/ansible-k8s/README.md

 ```
 Please remark that deployment requires further a few minutes to have the full cluster up and running.

-### Access your Kubernetes cluster
+## How to access your Kubernetes cluster

-## Test if it worked
+There are two different ways to access the Kubernetes cluster: by kubectl or by the dashboard.

+### by kubectl tool
+The kubectl command line tool is available on the master node.
+If you like you can install it on your pc in order to access the cluster remotely (https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+### Dashboards
-The cluster exposes the following services:
+The cluster exposes the following dashboards:
 - K8S dashboard: https://<master_ip>:30900
 - Prometheus UI: http://<master_ip>:30901
 - Alertmanager UI: http://<master_ip>:30902